Metronomo-xyz/user_similarity_near_calculator/README.md

 Also, it's reasonable from the gained information perspective: if some smart contract (i.e. `wrap.near`) is used by almost every participant in the network, then there is no new and useful information that wallet interacted with `wrap.near` in terms of determining wallet behaviour and interests.

 Module uses some data cleaning steps:
 - removing smart contract, which has the largest number of users from the analysis.
-See `removeContractsPercentile` variable in `config.py`
+See `REMOVE_CONTRACTS_PERCENTILE` variable in `static_config.env`
 - removing some hardcoded list of smart-contract from analysis.
-See `removeContracts` variable in `config.py`
+See `REMOVE_CONRACTS` variable in `static_config.env`
 - removing users with high number of interactions (mostly bots) from analysis.
-See `removeWalletsPercentile` variable in `config.py`
+See `REMOVE_WALLETS_PERCENTILE` variable in `static_config.env`

-Because of percentile cleaning usage it might be, that taking shorted data period will lead to increase in memory consumption.
+Because of percentile cleaning usage, it is possible, that using data from shorter period will lead to increase in memory consumption.
-It happens, because on a short period of time popular smart contracts are not so divided from other in number of interactions.
+It happens, because on a short period of time the most popular smart contracts are not so separated from other in terms of interactions number.
 Therefore, they are not cleaned from analysis by 99-th percentile cut.

 ## Prerequisites